Devamany Krishnasamy

-Dato' Sri Devamany s/o.
-S. Krishnasamy (தேவமணி கிருஷ்ணசாமி; born 10 September 1958), also known as S. K. Devamany, is a Malaysian politician.
-He is the incumbent Deputy President of the Malaysian Indian Congress (MIC), a major component party of the Barisan Nasional (BN) coalition.
-He was a Senator in Dewan Negara; the upper house of the Parliament of Malaysia and served as the Deputy Minister in the Prime Minister's Department (EPU) (2016-2018) in previous government.

-Previously he was also the Perak State Legislative Assembly Speaker from 28 June 2013 to 30 June 2016.
+Devamany s/o S. Krishnasamy (தேவமணி கிருஷ்ணசாமி; born 10 September 1958), also known as S. K. Devamany, is a Malaysian politician.
+He was the Deputy President of the Malaysian Indian Congress (MIC), a component party of the Barisan Nasional (BN) coalition.
+He served as the Senator and the Deputy Minister in the Prime Minister's Department (EPU).
+Previously, he served Speaker of the Perak State Legislative Assembly from 28 June 2013 to 30 June 2016.
 He formerly served as Deputy Minister in the Prime Minister's Department under the Barisan Nasional government while being member of the Member of Parliament of Malaysia for the Cameron Highlands constituency in Pahang for two terms from 21 March 2004 to 5 May 2013.

 Personal life

-Devamany was born on 10 September 1957 in Semanggol, Perak and received his early education at King Edward VII School in Taiping.
+Devamany was born on 10 September 1958 in Semanggol, Perak and received his early education at King Edward VII School in Taiping.
 In 1978, he qualified as a teacher from the Special Education Teachers' Institute in Cheras, Kuala Lumpur.
 He then furthered his studies and graduated with a degree in Malay Literature from University Malaya in 1982.

 Dewamany is married to Saraswathy Nallaiah and the couple has three daughters.